benjaminion/upgrading-ethereum-book/src/book.md

 For me to _finalise_ a checkpoint means that I've heard back from $\frac{2}{3}$ of the validators that they've heard from $\frac{2}{3}$ of the validators that the checkpoint is good.
 I now know that $\frac{2}{3}$ of the validators know that $\frac{2}{3}$ of validators have marked that checkpoint as justified, and therefore that a supermajority of validators globally has committed to never reverting it.
 That checkpoint is globally safe from reversion.

-This is all a bit mind-bending, so perhaps it's best understood by looking at ways things can fail if we don't do the full round-trip of confirming that everyone confirms what I have confirmed.[^fn-blue-eyes-puzzle]
+This is all a bit mind-bending, so perhaps it's best understood by looking at ways things can fail if we don't do the full round-trip of confirming that everyone confirms what I have confirmed[^fn-blue-eyes-puzzle].

 [^fn-blue-eyes-puzzle]: If you _really_ want to test your understanding of all this "I confirm that everybody has confirmed that everybody has confirmed" stuff, which is at the heart of consensus safety, then I highly recommend tackling the [blue eyes puzzle](https://xkcd.com/blue_eyes.html).
 I think Joseph Poon introduced me to this in early 2018.
 It took me a good couple of hours of head scratching to get there, but the effort is worth it.
 The solution is out there, but I urge you to take a good run at the puzzle before looking it up.